aqulu/ReactiveComponents/README.md

 ```

-Per default, the recyclerview will switch from loadingstate to displaying the user supplied adapter (or the empty view) as soon as "setAdapter" is invoked.
+Per default, the recyclerview will switch from loadingstate to displaying the user-supplied adapter (or the empty view) as soon as "setAdapter" is invoked.
-This behavior can be controlled by setting the XML attribute "app:autoShowProgress" to true.
-The data can be shown by manually invoking "myRecyclerView.setIsLoading(false)" in this case.
+This behavior can be controlled by setting the XML attribute "app:autoShowProgress".

 __FloatingActionButton:__